thkodin/thkodin/README.md

 Welcome to my codebook!

-- 🔭 I’m currently working on developing secure 3D CAPTCHAs (my thesis), mitigating age bias effects in facial recognition, and image denoising with graphical methods
+- 🔭 I’m currently working on developing secure 3D CAPTCHAs (my thesis)
-- 🌱 I’m currently learning about bias mitigation, graph theory and blender-python
+- 🌱 I’m currently learning blender-python and depth and motion-based 3D reconstruction techniques
-- 💬 Feel free to ask me anything about image processing and machine learning, or talk to me about Lord of the Rings and Valorant 😁
+- 💬 Feel free to ask me anything about computer vision and AI, or talk to me about games, books, or music 😁
-- ⚡ Fun fact(s): I love video games, books, and seasons.
-I also play the piano (horribly) and occasionally compose music 🎶
+- ⚡ Fun fact(s): I love playing video games, reading books, and watching seasons.
+I also play the piano (albeit horribly) and occasionally compose music 🎶

 Do reach out if you have any queries about my projects.
+Quite a few of them are private, but I am open to talking about them.

 ### Connect With Me
 [<img height="32" width="32" src="https://cdn.simpleicons.org/linkedin/white">](https://www.linkedin.com/in/taimoor-hasan-khan/#gh-dark-mode-only)